puppetlabs/puppetlabs-node_manager/scripts/README.md

  -c| --classes      Hash of classes and parameters.
                 Example: '{ "vim": {} }'

- -r| --rules      Array of rules for matching.
+ -r| --rule       Array of rules for matching.
                 Example: '["or", ["=", "name", "node.whatsaranjit.com"]]'

  -v| --variables    Variables to set in the group.